bootstrapworld/curriculum/lessons/Algebra2/exploring-exponential-models/langs/en-us/slides.md

 # Exponential Functions

 Use the third slide of @starter-file{alg2-covid-desmos} to complete the last section ("initial value") of @printable-exercise{graphing-models.adoc}.

 ---
 {layout="Investigate"}
-# Exponential Functions

-An exponential function with a @vocab{growth factor} will always start close to a horizontal line, then gradually shoot up to ever-increasing values.
-An exponential function with a @vocab{decay factor} will drop quickly, then level out close to a horizontal line.
-This horizontal line is called an @vocab{asymptote}, and the equation of the line will always be @math{y = k}.

-*Adjusting @math{k} shifts the asymptote up and down*, along with the rest of the exponential curve that approaches it.

----
-{layout="Investigate"}